rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/index.rst

 A virtual machine image ("image") is a single file that contains a virtual disk that contains a bootable operating system.

 Images come in several formats.
-In the Rackspace Managed Cloud, we use images in the Virtual Hard Disk (VHD) format.
+The Rackspace Managed Cloud uses images in the Virtual Hard Disk (VHD) format.
 The VHD format was developed by Microsoft and is used by the Microsoft Hyper-V and Citrix XenServer hypervisors, among others.